 Prevention is Key

 Someday, you may have to deal with an unexpected overheating problem.
-Be sure to watch out for the two main warning signs: if your temperature gauge is in the “hot” zone, or if you get a warning light to check your coolant.
+Watch out for the two main warning signs: if your temperature gauge is in the “hot” zone, or if you get a warning light to check your coolant.

 What to Do If Your Car Overheats

-- Pull over as soon as you can safely do so, especially if you are stuck in slow-moving traffic, and shut the car off.
+Pull over as soon as you can safely do so, especially if you are stuck in slow-moving traffic, and shut the car off.
 It may take up to 45 minutes for the engine to cool to the point that it’s safe to operate the vehicle again.

 In the event of an overheated engine, you can add water or antifreeze to the overflow tank yourself, but please keep the following things in mind before you risk damage to yourself or your engine:

 - Try to get to a service center immediately if your coolant is low.

 If you have to make an emergency addition to your cooling system, follow up with your service center as soon as possible so they can make any necessary corrections.
 Additionally, don’t forget that the type of antifreeze you choose will vary based on the car you drive.
 Mixing antifreeze types or using the wrong kind of antifreeze may void the manufacturer’s warranty on your cooling system.

 Kennedy Transmission Can Keep You Running Cool

 The coolant system is one of the most important parts of your vehicle, and like anything else it needs proper care to prevent damage and keep it working its best.
-The good news is the expert technicians at Kennedy Transmission know the ins and outs of even the most exotic coolant system, and they can help you with everything from a service to a complete flush to keep your engine running smoothly.
-Use our online shop locator to find a location near you and schedule an appointment today!
+The good news is the expert coolant technicians at Kennedy Transmission know the ins and outs of even the most exotic coolant system; they can help you with everything from a complete flush service to periodic maintenance.